amane1234/Wakeup_bluetooth_fix/README.md

 Bluetooth in Hackintosh is unstable.
 After wake up from S3 or S4 sleep, the bluetooth function might not work properly.

-To solve this, we will make a script with sleepwatcher that performs "sudo pkill bluetoothd" when systems wakes up, installing Bluesnooze.
+To solve this, we will make a script with sleepwatcher that performs "sudo pkill bluetoothd" when systems wakes up with Bluesnooze

 Try to use Bluesnooze first without script with sleepwatcher, because it sometimes solves the problem alone.